 Christian Noyer felt that the current bond-buying program is “well calibrated”.
+In the minutes to be released today investors will look for clues to know what the central bank plans to do in December.
+The ECB minutes is expected to speak of the downside risks to the economy particularly with respect to the recovery of inflation.
+The central bank’s aims to ensure price stability in the euro zone and has been struggling to move inflation closer to its 2 per cent target.
 The Euro Was a Bad Idea From the Start.
 After frantic eleventh-hour negotiations and continent-wide hand-wringing, eurozone authorities and Greece’s new left-wing government have reached a deal.

 The central bank is asking investors to sell their holdings in 15 residential mortgage-backed securities, including bonds backed by loans originated by units of Dutch insurer Aegon NV and Irish lender Permanent TSB Group Holdings Plc, said the people, who asked not to be identified because they’re not authorized to talk about it.
 Noteholders are requested to submit offers by 2 p.m.
 London time on Thursday, according to an offers-wanted-in-competition, or OWIC, document obtained by Bloomberg.
 The Frankfurt-based central bank is seeking to inject new energy into its purchase program for asset-backed debt after facing criticism from investors and traders disappointed by its reach.
+An ECB spokesman declined to comment on the ABS purchase program.
 Morgan Stanley: Central Banks Are Playing a Game of Chess That Results in an Endless Cycle of Easing.
 After the European Central Bank decided to initiate an asset purchasing program, President Mario Draghi reportedly elected to unwind with a game of chess on his iPad during the plane ride back to Rome.